Talk about dominating a market!

 The examples that I presented above are powerful players in franchising.
 They’re also powerful players in their local markets…sometimes dominating them.

-One more thing: my wife’s car got 34 miles per gallon on our 1500 mile trip.
+My wife’s car got 34 miles per gallon on our 1500 mile trip.*